gcp-spikers/spike-gcp-tf-spinnaker/console/README.md

 ~There's a high chance we'll bang against some limitations (eg. the `gcloud auth` command tries to launch a browser)~ (resolved without issue)

+### Authentication

+Currently the only prerequisite is to have a (generated) GCP account key .json file in the repository root.

+The docker image expects the environment variable `GCLOUD_KEYFILE` to match this filename, but will default to `account.json`

+See [this article](https://cloud.google.com/video-intelligence/docs/common/auth) for how to generate this.

+>*WARNING: If you don't use the default filename, ensure you include it in gitignore - if you accidentally push credentials the _must be immediately deleted and revoked_*

 ### Docker-based (experimental)

+1. Set the `GCLOUD_PROJECT` environment variable to your GCP Project's name `export GCLOUD_PROJECT=[YOUR PROJECT ID]`
 1. Build the image

         docker build -f console/Dockerfile.gcloud -t engacc/cloud-dev:latest .